Rinqt/project_travel_agency/README.md

 ## Set the environment
 ### Clone the Project

-Navigate to the given link below and clone the project.
+Navigate to the project located on https://github.com/Rinqt/project_travel_agency and clone it.

 ### Create Project Environment

-Navigate to the cloned project location.
+Navigate to the root of the project <travel_agency>.

 Open up a terminal window and create an environment by using the command below: